The Rolling Question of a Housing Market Downturn

 In another post, I discussed the housing market crash question and its likelihood.
 The verdict was that it’s unlikely.
 My own humble sentiment is positive, that the pain will last for the next 12 months, replaced with a new enthusiasm as the Fed can longer justify excessive interest rates.

 But the US FED is only interested in its own interests, in preventing bank failures threatened by its own actions, and printing more funds for a government drunk on free money.
 The fact the Biden admin will still get to spend, spend, spend, means home prices are protected, and first buyers will need a tidy sum to put down on a home purchase.

 In a sense, we’ve already seen a crash in demand in purchases, from those who need to finance.

-In fact, Moody’s Analytics revealed that homes in 183 of the 413 largest regional housing markets are “overvalued” by more than 25%.
+In fact, last year, Moody’s Analytics revealed that homes in 183 of the 413 largest regional housing markets are “overvalued” by more than 25%.
 They say some cities are highly overvalued and primed to collapse, such as Boise (overvalued by 72%), Austin, Texas (overvalued by 61%) and Charlotte (overvalued by 66%).

 Persistent Inflation = Persistent High Rates

 Experts believe inflation will persist and the FED won’t hit its 2% target, even though it dropped to 4.9% last week.
 Given the lagging effects are hitting, it will drop to 3% by year end.
 But that means pain and some serious events.
 And those events are the triggers for stupid actions by the government.
 Manipulating artificially inflated systems is risky.

 Mortgage rates need to drop by mid 2024, so borrowers can refinance at affordable rates.
 Otherwise, homes will go on sale and be foreclosed and that will suppress the housing market.